espressif/esp-faq/docs/en/hardware-related/chip-comparison.rst

 ---------------------

-Do ESP32 modules support Zephyr?
+Do ESP products support Zephyr?
 ----------------------------------------------------------------------------------------------------------------------------------

-  - Some ESP32 modules support Zephyr.
-For details, please refer to `Zephyr Doc <https://docs.zephyrproject.org/latest/boards/riscv/index.html>`_, which will be continuously updated to add new products.
+  - Please refer to `Espressif's Support for Zephyr <https://www.espressif.com/zh-hans/news/Zephyr_updates>`_ for detailed information about the support for Zephyr in ESP products.
+While there are only a few functional modules have been adapted so far, other modules will be updated further later.
+For feature requests, you may check or ask on the `zephyr github issue <https://github.com/zephyrproject-rtos/zephyr/issues/29394>`_ first.
+  - You can also find information about ESP products in sections like `XTENSA Boards <https://docs.zephyrproject.org/latest/boards/xtensa/index.html>`_ and `RISCV Boards <https://docs.zephyrproject.org/latest/boards/riscv/index.html>`_ in `Zephyr Docs <https://docs.zephyrproject.org/latest/introduction/index.html>`.